 A minor one from Korra: After the Relationship Writing Fumble in season 1 that made Mako look like a cheating jerk, fans pounced on him advising Bolin to "pull off the leech" in his own bad relationship.
 Mike and Bryan stepped in and clarified that it was just a play on the expression "rip off the band-aid," and he wasn't calling Asami a leech.

 Butch Hartman stated in an interview that the ghosts in Danny Phantom are really monsters from a different dimension, that is the Ghost Zone.
 Explains why they can have offspring and apparently age, but doesn't explain why some were once human to begin with.
 This contradicts some of the actual dead ghosts in the series.
 However, Danny's mom once described them as something like "ectoplasmic manifestations of post-human consciousnenss", which implies that they're simply monsters that think they're dead humans.

 The creators of Hey Arnold!! have purportedly stated that Helga's mother is an alcoholic, although they knew that saying so directly would never fly on Nickelodeon.
 Incidentally, they said in the same interview that Arnold's last name is Shortman.

-BIONICLE story writer Greg Farshtey keeps a good relationship with the fan community.
-Not only does Greg provide Word of God for any question a fan might have, but he sometimes distributes advance information and occasionally allows fans to influence minor details, with "Sure Why Not"?
+BIONICLE story writer Greg Farshtey kept a good relationship with the fan community.
+Not only did Greg provide Word of God for any question a fan might have had, but he sometimes distributed advance information and occasionally allowed fans to influence minor details, with "Sure Why Not"?
 Around the time the franchise ended, Greg wanted and give the fans more of a say in where the story should go, but his newborn child kept him from this, and later LEGO adopted a rule that forbid him from talking to fans online.
 However, they still let him occasionally use the official LEGO message boards to answer fan questions.